fenago/generative-adversarial-networks/chapter_10/Lab_8.md

 ```

-the composite model.
 The full code listing is provided below for completeness.

 ```

-### 10.4.
-How To Identify Convergence Failure

 # example of training an unstable gan for generating a handwritten digit
 from os import makedirs